jaja263/On-and-OFF-light/README.md

 # On-and-OFF-light
-Today my child ask me to do this so i create this on Off light script it's a simple java script image changer by switch
+Today my child ask me to do this so i create this on Off light script it's a simple java script that changes two images onclick , creat an effect like light on or of